-From their Headoffice in Quebec City – Canada, founded in 2007, LeddarTech is fast becoming an industry leader providing possibly the most versatile, scalable automotive-grade LiDAR development platform currently available on the market.
+From its Headoffice in Quebec City – Canada, founded in 2007, LeddarTech is fast becoming an industry leader providing possibly the most versatile, scalable automotive-grade LiDAR development platform currently available on the market.

 Basic Geeky bits

-It is essentially an cluster of software, algorithms and technical wizardry know-hows that are used to design or optimize various types of solid-state LiDAR sensors.
+It is essentially a cluster of software, algorithms and technical wizardry know-how that are used to design or optimize various types of solid-state LiDAR sensors.

 “The RoboSense RS-LiDAR-M1 LiDAR system is a giant leap forward for driverless technology,” said Mark Qiu, Co-founder, RoboSense.
 “We are committed to developing high-performance automotive-grade LiDAR at a low cost to advance the LiDAR market, so that LiDAR can be used in fully unmanned vehicles, as well as assisted autonomous driving with superior environmental information detection that ensures driving safety. ”

 Sounds achievable?
-The new RS-LiDAR-M1 MEMS optomechanical LiDAR provides a 120° FOV (Field of View), that is a 100% increase in horizontal field of view when compared to the previous generation.
-The FOV increase decreases the number of RS-LiDAR-M1s needed to cover the 360° FOV, and reportedly leaves no blind zone around the car.
+The new RS-LiDAR-M1 MEMS optomechanical LiDAR provides a 120° FOV (Field of View), which is a 100% increase in the horizontal field of view when compared to the previous generation.
+The FOV increase decreases the number of RS-LiDAR-M1s needed to cover the 360° FOV and reportedly leaves no blind zone around the car.